Course Outline

 - Overview of the VBA environment

-- The Visual Basic (VB) Editor
+- Visual Basic (VB) Editor

-- Utilizing the Project Explorer
+- Navigating with the Project Explorer

-- The Toolbox
+- Toolbox components

-- Working with Modules
+- Understanding Modules

 - Procedures and Functions